sterin/pyzz/README.md

 * `pyzz.disjunction(N, wires)`: returns the conjunction of all the wires in `wires`
 * `pyzz.equals(N, wires1, wires2)`: retuns a wire that is true if the values of the wires in `wires1` equals the respective values in `wires2`

+Functions for compositions:

+* `pyzz.copy_cone(N_src, N_dst, wires, stop_at={}): copies the cone of `wires` from the source to the destination netlist. `stop_at` is a mapping from nodes in the source netlist to the destination netlist.
+If during the traversal of the source netlist a wire in stop_at is encountered, it is replaced by the wire it is mapped to.

 # Examples

 A simple example that writes an AIG with to PIs, and the PO is the AND of these two PIs: